bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 NOTE: You will need ncbi blast and seqkit installed on your system to run this, since you will not be using the container!

+You will also want to have the scripts "mbio_part4_SPLIT_blast.sh" "reblast_check.pl" and "multi_blast_iterator.sh" in your path and executable.
+See example below for how I usually incorporate this.

 If you want to split up your ASV file, you will need to run the blast portion on it's own outside of the container.
 You will start with the script "mbio_part4_SPLIT_blast.sh", which is a truncated version of mbio_part4_blast.sh.

 It has no optional arguments: